-The Program was created following the first National Conference on Apprenticeship in Trades and Industries, which was held Ottawa in 1952.
-Participants recommended that the provinces and territories ask the federal government to work with their apprenticeship committees and officials to prepare analyses of skilled trades.
+The Red Seal Program was created following the first National Conference on Apprenticeship in Trades and Industries, which was held in Ottawa in 1952.
+Participants recommended that the provinces and territories ask the federal government to work with their apprenticeship committees and officials to prepare standards for the skilled trades.

 Who Administers the Program?

-Employment and Social Development Canada sponsors a Red Seal Secretariat to support the program.
+Employment and Social Development Canada (ESDC) sponsors a Red Seal Secretariat to provide strategic and secretariat support to the CCDA and the Red Seal program.